DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/grid-basics.md

 ## Appearance Customization

-The Grid's visualization plugins provide a rich API to appearance customization.
-The most common customization scenarios are described below.
+The Grid's visualization plugins provide a rich API to customize grid elements' appearance.
+Examples of the most popular customization tasks are described below.

 The `TableView` plugin allows you to customize table cell appearance using the `tableCellTemplate` property.
 For instance, you can implement conditional cell formatting as demonstrated in the following example: